 There are two main way of accumulating RADs on characters.
 The first one is running the available Random Queues.
 The Leveling and Intermediate Queues are a must, but depending on your toon’s strength it might not make sense to do the Advanced or Expert ones.

 After completing your random queues, you should still have a few thousand RADs to go.
-That’s where method #2, so called “salvage runs” take over.
-Players use the fastest dungeons (currently Temple of the Spider and Shores of Tuern) to quickly farm end chests and the salvage that comes with it.
-Unfortunately this is only really viable if you’re VIP.
-Because buying daily keys from the vendor at least severely cuts into your profit, and could even end up being a loss.
+That’s where method #2, so called “farm runs” take over.
+Players use the fastest dungeons (currently Temple of the Spider, Shores of Tuern, and Demogorgon) to quickly farm end chests and the RADs that come with it.
+Unfortunately this is more viable if you’re VIP.
+Because the daily additional re-rolls mean you will like get more profit out of chests.
 Doing weeklies on alts can also contribute a lot towards the daily limit.